redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 If the host environment needs to share any of its resources with a WebAssembly module, those resources must be made available at the time the WebAssembly module is instantiated.

-Sharing host resources with WebAssembly is done simply by creating an arbitrary object that is structured as a two layer namespace whose property names are entirely arbitrary.
-For instance, here's a suitable object for sharing the memory and offset values we have created:
+Sharing host resources with WebAssembly is done simply by creating a JavaScript object structured as a two layer namespace, whose property names are entirely arbitrary.
+For instance, below we create an object called `host_fns` for sharing the memory and offset values we have created:

 ```javascript
 const host_fns = {